 Other expenses that might occur would be based on your cat’s treatment, which will depend on the outcome of the X-ray.

-How Can X-Rays Help My Cat?
+How Can X-rays Help My Cat?

 There are many ways that X-rays can prove quite beneficial for your cat.
 It can help the vet diagnose any issues that might be plaguing your cat.
-If your cat ate something that they shouldn’t have, your vet would be able to pinpoint its location in order to figure out the best way to remove it.
+If your cat ate something that they shouldn’t have, your vet would be able to pinpoint its location to figure out the best way to remove it.

 If you have a senior cat, an X-ray can check your cat’s bones to ensure that they are in good physical health.
 If your cat is pregnant, X-rays can give the vet information about the kittens and what stage of pregnancy your cat is in.
+Screening X-rays help the vet determine what kinds of health problems your cat might have.

 There are more reasons than these, but overall, X-rays give vets the information that they need to provide your cat with the appropriate treatment.

-Does Pet Insurance Cover X-Rays?
+Does Pet Insurance Cover X-rays?

 Yes, but not usually completely.
 Most insurance companies will cover up to 90% of many vet fees, including diagnostic tools like X-rays.
 They also cover emergency or unexpected costs, but if your cat has a pre-existing condition before your coverage begins, any treatment for that condition isn’t usually covered.